psrenergy-docs/sddp-release-notes/docs/sddp17.3.md

 * Model
   * Hourly representation
     * Fixed the consideration of initial conditions in the thermal minimum uptime constraints
+    * Adjustment to non-controllable spillage constraint model for hydro plants

 # SDDP 17.3.9rc9